stealth-d/AI-powered-marketplace-platform/README.md

 # Django-AI-marketplace
-A multi-vendor marketplace platform build on top if Django and Django Rest Framework.
+A multi-vendor marketplace platform build on top of Django and Django Rest Framework.

 🚧 Under development.
 Star ⭐️ and follow to receive the freshest updates.